 Induced by a feeling of shame with little or no remorse, a response to a cleaning cue….

-I beleive Lady Macbeth was ‘likely more’ susceptible to gain OCD symptoms, she often sleepwalked because of quilt and non-regrets.
+I beleive Lady Macbeth was ‘likely more’ susceptible to gain OCD symptoms, she often sleepwalked because of guilt and non-regrets.

 Invariably, she proceeded to scrub her hands until they became raw and bloody, like she was washing her conscience clean from the crimes themselves.